-The validity of Argument 12 (and of Argument 15) refutes what Rescher (1966, pp. 72-73) calls "Hare's Thesis", namely the "rule" that Hare formulates as follows: "No indicative conclusion can be validly drawn from a set of premisses which cannot be validly drawn from the indicatives among them alone" (Hare 1952, not show that "kiss him" entails "I permit you to kiss him" (compare: it would be strange for me to say "it is raining, but I do not believe it is raining", but this does not show that the proposition that it is raining entails the proposition that I believe it is raining; cf. Moore 1942, p.
-543; 1944, p.
-204; 1993).
+The validity of Argument 12 (and of Argument 15) refutes what Rescher (1966: 72-3) calls "Hare's Thesis", namely the "rule" that Hare formulates as follows: "No indicative conclusion can be validly drawn from a set of premisses which cannot be validly drawn from the indicatives among them alone" (Hare 1952: 28).
+Hare's Thesis is widely rejected in the literature, but the say "kiss him, but I do not permit you to kiss him", but this does not show that "kiss him" entails "I permit you to kiss him" (compare: it would be strange for me to say "it is raining, but I do not believe it is raining", but this does not show that the proposition that it is raining entails the proposition that I believe it is raining; cf. Moore 1942: 543, 1944: 204, 1993).
 (2) Similarly, the argument from "kiss him" to "you are permitted (i.e., not forbidden) to kiss him" is not valid: possibly, some fact (e.g., the fact that he will be happy if you kiss him) supports "kiss him" but does not guarantee that you are permitted to kiss him.
 This result is intuitively acceptable because, if that argument is valid, then (given that adding declarative premises preserves validity; see §6.2) the argument from "kiss him" and "you are not permitted to kiss him" to "you are permitted to kiss him" is also valid-but intuitively it is not.
 (The premises of the latter argument are consistent; see note 43.)
 (3) One might argue that "kiss him" presupposes that you are permitted to kiss him, and similarly "marry me" presupposes that you can marry me, so it is a purely verbal issue whether the argument in (2) or Argument 18 is valid.
 I reply that the existence of large literatures on the validity of deontic analogs of these arguments (i.e., on whether obligatoriness entails permissibility, and on whether "ought" implies "can") suggests that whether these arguments are valid is not a purely verbal issue.

-&lt;sup>30 Following MacFarlane (2005/2009), distinguish "four general attitudes" towards logical validity.
+Following MacFarlane (2005/2009), distinguish "four general attitudes" towards logical validity.
 (1) Demarcaters hold that "logicians who investigate the (non-formal) kind of 'validity' possessed by [arguments like 'this is yellow; so this is colored'] are straying from the proper province of logic into some neighboring domain" (e.g., lexicography or metaphysics).
 (2) Debunkers hold that "logic is concerned with validity simpliciter, not just validity that holds in virtue of a limited set of 'logical forms.'"
 (3) Relativists agree with Demarcaters that "logical consequence must be understood as formal consequence", but relativize "logical consequence to a choice of logical constants".
 Finally, (4) Deflaters hold that logical validity is not a relative notion but "logical validity" is a "family resemblance" term, like "game".
-I sympathize with Relativists: in the context of imperative logic, I take "fact" and "favor" to be logical constants, like "and" and "or" (cf. Warmbrod 1999, pp. 534-536).
-But I do not need to insist on this; instead I want to note that Debunkers and Deflaters who deny this (by using the reasoning of the above objection) seem committed to the unpaltable claim that typical projects of deontic and epistemic logicians are unimportant for logic (contrast Harman 1972, p.
-81).
+I sympathize with Relativists: in the context of imperative logic, I take "fact" and "favor" to be logical constants, like "and" and "or" (cf. Warmbrod 1999: 534-6).
+But I do not need to insist on this; instead I want to note that Debunkers and Relativists need not deny that my project in this paper is important for logic, and that Demarcaters and Deflaters who deny this (by using the reasoning of the above objection) seem committed to the unpalatable claim that typical projects of deontic and epistemic logicians are unimportant for logic (contrast Harman 1972: 81).